timm/shortr/CONTRIBUTE.md

   - Use `col` for instances of NUM and SYM class
   - Use `v` for cells in rows
 - Layout lines 80 chars side (max,ish).
 Use 2 spaces for "tab".
-- Do functions as one-liners (if possible).
-Multi-line functions need a trailing
+- Try doing functions as one-liners.
+Multi-line functions need a trailing line.
 - Annotate functions/methods with at least a one-line prefix comment that includes type annotations and defaults for optional arguments.